janb87/kuma-api-bundles-sdk/readme.md

 Still to do:

+1. Generator for page types (from api our yaml file)
+2. Generator for regions (derived from page tpes)
+3. Generator for page parts
+4. Generator for routes (get all slugs from page tree)
-1. Custom react-static template for kunstmaan bundles
+5. Custom react-static template for kunstmaan bundles